zhangsean/go-point-test/README.md

 # go-point-test

-Go point sum cost compare with normal sum.
+Compare the cost of the Go point sum operation with the normal sum operation.

 ## Usage